Jordan fails to clinch Speakership on second ballot

-House Judiciary Committee Chairman Jim Jordan (R-Ohio) suffered another loss in the Speakership race Wednesday, failing to win the gavel on a second ballot of voting after a growing number of Republicans declined to support his bid.
+House Judiciary Committee Chairman (R-Ohio) suffered another loss in the Speaker’s race on Wednesday, failing to win the gavel on a second ballot of voting after a growing number of Republicans declined to support his bid.

 Twenty-two Republicans withheld support from Jordan.

-The vote was 199 for Jordan, 212 for House Minority Leader Hakeem Jeffries (D-N.Y.), five for former Speaker Kevin McCarthy (R-Calif.) and seven for House Majority Leader Steve Scalise (R-La.).
-Ten people voted for someone else.
+The vote was 212 for Jordan, 199 for House Minority Leader Hakeem Jeffries (D-N.Y.), five for former Speaker Kevin McCarthy (R-Calif.) and seven for House Majority Leader Steve Scalise (R-La.).

-The GOP opposition was less than what some Republicans — including Jordan allies — had predicted, but the tally is nonetheless a setback for Jordan.
+The Republican opposition was less than what some Republicans — including Jordan allies — had predicted, but the tally is nonetheless an embarrassing setback for the Ohio Republican.

 Twenty Republicans withheld support from Jordan on Tuesday, leaving him short of the majority vote needed to clinch the gavel on the House floor.